rstudio/httpuv/cran-comments.md

+This submission fixes some non-deterministic check errors and some minor bugs.

 ## R CMD check results

-There is 1 NOTE regarding the update of the maintainer's email address.
+0 errors | 0 warnings | 0 notes

 ## revdepcheck results

-We checked 63 reverse dependencies (56 from CRAN + 7 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 62 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages